• Skip to primary navigation

 Straight challahs are served at many Jewish celebrations, from the weekly Shabbat (Sabbath) meal to weddings and Bar/Bat Mitzvahs.
 And of course, it's great for making french toast!

-As with most bread recipes, you don't need a lot of ingredients: flour, water, yeast, and salt.
-In addition, challah is usually sweetened with sugar or honey.
+As with most bread recipes, you need the basic bread ingredients: flour, water, yeast, and salt.

-Here's my recipe for the best homemade challah, hands down.
-As the dough rises, let's discuss how to braid it using a 6-strand braid, both straight and flat.
+Here's the best homemade challah recipe, hands down.
+And as the dough rises, let's discuss how to braid it using a 6-strand braid, both straight and flat.

 How to weave a straight six-strand challah